dmaciejewski1/gopherdata/README.md

   }}
 ]
    ```
-   9. Add Transaction Libraries to Connections in the libraries/connection/finance-connections.json file *(uses only some of the example configuration above)*:
+   9. **ASSOCIATE TRANSACTION LIBRARIES TO SPECIFIC CONNECTIONS**: Here, Transaction Libraries are linked to specific Connections so, where necessary, commonly used transactions can be shared across multiple database environments.
+In this example the "transactionLibraries" Property has been set from within the libraries/connection/finance-connections.json file. *(this non-functional demo uses only some of the example configuration above)*:

    ```json
 [